Hoisin noodles topped with a pan-fried sauce mixture featuring ground pork and edamame. It’s quick, easy, and comforting.

 Edamame

 That’s it?
 Yup!
 With these four common ingredients, you are good to go.
-Sauté onion, brown pork, and then mix tofu and edamame with hoisin sauce plus soy sauce.
+Sauté onion, and brown pork, and then mix tofu and edamame with hoisin sauce plus soy sauce.
 It’s that easy!

 The sauce mixture is